macdonald34/phase-1-project/README.md

     - Download zip in the code section of github to your desired folder
     - Extract the files
     - Open the folder with vs code.
-    - Then run "json-server --watch database.json" to run our server.
+    - Then run "json-server  database.json" to run our server.
     - The run your index.html by either using the "GO LIVE" extension or by double clicking of the index.html
-    - And your ap#### The app is a simple sheet project, 09/10/2023
+    - And your app#### The app is a simple movie dashboard app, 15/01/2024
 #### **By Macdonald Muhavi**
 ## Project Description
-    Its a simple order table
+    Its a simple movie dashboard
 ## Setup/Installation Requirements
     - Download zip in the code section of github to your desired folder
     - Extract the files
     - Open the folder with vs code.
-    - Then run "json-server --watch database.json" to run our server.
+    - Then run "json-server  database.json" to run our server.
     - The run your index.html by either using the "GO LIVE" extension or by double clicking of the index.html
     - And your application is running.